sanishsuwal7/devPortfolio/src/pages/about/index.md

 drafter: I actually wrote a [blog post](/cloud-resume) about how I made it.
 ---

 Hi, leaders!
-My name is Alejandro Aspinwall.
+My name is BRAND Aspinwall.
 I’m a software engineer based in Montreal Canada 🇨🇦 I have worked in the entertainment industry and media for 15 years.
 My most recent role was as the lead technology researcher at Playhybrid, where I was working on creating Augmented Reality experiences for Facebook.

 My industry experience has taught me the **power of storytelling** and the important role it plays for brands.
 I’m currently a Business Technology Consultant working with stakeholders to improve their value proposition in the digital space.